-If the first two methods of retrieving your TIN didn’t work, you’ll need to request it directly from the BIR.
+If the first two methods of retrieving your TIN didn’t work, you’d need to request it directly from the BIR.

-Here are the BIR numbers to call for recovering your TIN:
+Here are the BIR numbers to call to recover your TIN:

 - Customer Assistance Division: 8981-7003 / 8981-7020 / 8981-7030 / 8981-7040 / 8981-7046

-Before speaking with a customer service agent, be ready with your details that might be asked for verifying your identity such as full name, address, and birthdate.
+Before speaking with a customer service agent, be ready with the details that might be asked for to verify your identity, such as full name, address, and birthdate.

 If the need to recover your TIN isn’t that urgent or you can’t get through the BIR hotlines, you can inquire about your TIN through email.